 - Disneyland – World famous theme park loved by people of all ages.
 It offers a number of awesome rollercoasters and attractions, as well as the opportunity to have your photo taken with some of the most beloved TV characters of all time.

-- Long Beach – Lively city famous for its waterfront, which houses the RMS Queen Mary ship (that also doubles up as a hotel) and the fabulous Aquarium of the Pacific.
+- Long Beach – Lively city famous for its waterfront, which houses the RMS Queen Mary ship (that also doubles up as a hotel), the fabulous Aquarium of the Pacific and Peninsula Beach.

 - Huntington State Beach – 121-acre state beach considered by many to be the birthplace of surfing in the USA, it was here that the legendary George Freeth first showed off his skills in 1910.
 A great place also to go swimming, fishing and sunbathing.